-There are varying views on whether this technique works among physicians but a trial of 110 male subjects suffering from androgenic alopecia showed considerable increase* in average density of terminal hair.
+There are varying views on whether this technique works among physicians but a trial of 110 male subjects suffering from androgenic alopecia showed a considerable increase* in average density of terminal hair.

 - Hair Transplant – This surgical technique moves hair follicles from a part of the body which has growing hair to the balding part of the scalp and is used in the treatment of male pattern baldness.
 There are two methods of extracting hair follicles – Follicular Unit Transplantation (FUT) in which strips of hair follicles are harvested, and Follicular Unit Extraction (FUE) which transplants follicles individually.
 Bioengineered hair follicles have also been transplanted successfully recently.

 Read More: Provillus For Women Review– A revolutionary hair growth supplement to stimulate hair regrowth on the bald head.

 99% of products being marketed as hair loss preventers are ineffective according to American Hair Loss Association, however, there are a few products like Folexin which can be used by both the gender, while some products are separated for men and women that do have actual hair growth effects.

 - Propecia / Finasteride – This medication was approved by the FDA for treating male pattern baldness in 1997.
 It works by inhibiting Type II 5-alpha-reductase, an enzyme responsible for the conversion of testosterone into DHT.
 Taken daily, 1-milligram dose is sufficient to reduce DHT levels by up to 60%.

 This 60% stopping power of the drug has been seen in 86% of those males who were part of the clinical trials.
 Moreover, 65% of those tested witnessed a considerable increment in hair growth.